JelouLatam/zendesk-pma/README.md

 [jest.config.js](https://jestjs.io/docs/en/configuration.html) is the configuration file for Jest

 #### package.json
-package.json is the configuration file for [Yarn](https://yarnpkg.com/), which is a package manager for JavaScript.
+package.json is the configuration file for [npm](https://npmpkg.com/), which is a package manager for JavaScript.
 This file includes information about your project and its dependencies.
-For more information on how to configure this file, see [Yarn package.json](https://yarnpkg.com/en/docs/package-json).
+For more information on how to configure this file, see [npm package.json](https://npmpkg.com/en/docs/package-json).

 #### postcss.config.js
 postcss.config.js is the configuration file for [PostCSS](https://postcss.org/)